 - Spine degeneration

-Conservative treatments, like chiropractic mobilization, palpation, heat therapy, pain medication, and physical therapy, are usually first recommended when a patient is experiencing back and neck pain.
-For most patients, several weeks of nonsurgical treatment is all that is required to overcome their discomfort and get on with their lives.
+Conservative treatments, like chiropractic mobilization, palpation, heat therapy, pain medication and physical therapy are usually first recommended when a patient is experiencing neck or back pain.
+For many patients, several weeks of nonsurgical treatment is all that is required to overcome their discomfort and get on with their lives.
 However, for some, pain persists despite conservative treatment, which is when surgery may be recommended.